xpack-dev-tools/arm-none-eabi-gcc-xpack/README-MAINTAINER.md

 caffeinate xpm run build-develop --config darwin-x64 -C ~/Work/arm-none-eabi-gcc-xpack.git
 ```

-The build takes about 1h30 minutes (without multilibs).
+The build takes about 1h30 (without multilibs).

 When functional, push the `xpack-develop` branch to GitHub.